Location of Adventure

 Since the areas we travel to on this trip are remote and wild (that's why we go there!), we require medical evacuation insurance for our guests' safety.
 If you decline the medical evacuation insurance coverage offered by Natural Habitat, we request that you send us documentation of the independent coverage you have selected.
 We will add the cost of a medical evacuation policy to your tour invoice until you provide our office with proof of coverage including your insurance company's name, contact number and your individual policy number.
 Thank you for understanding that our policy exists exclusively in the interest of our guests' safety.

 Getting There & Getting Home

-For 2016 safaris, please plan to arrive Windhoek International Airport by 12 pm on Day 1 and you may depart Windhoek anytime after 3 pm on the final day.
+For 2016 safaris, plan to arrive Windhoek International Airport by 12 pm on Day 1 and you may depart Windhoek anytime after 3 pm on the final day.
+For 2017 safaris, please plan to arrive Windhoek by 5 pm on Day 1 and you may depart Windhoek anytime after 3 pm on the final day.